genome/bfx-workshop/README.md

 ## Archived Lectures

-If you'd like to look back at past sessions, course info and lectures from the [2020-2021](archive/v2020-2021) and [2021-2022](archive/v2021-2022) school year are available in the archive.
+If you'd like to look back at past sessions, course info and lectures from the [2020-2021](archive/v2020-2021) and [2021-2022](archive/v2021-2022) academic year are available in the archive.